meghnabajoria/Meghna-Bajoria-Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Meghna Bajoria is a master's in artificial intelligence at San Jose State University.
+Her research interests include Computer Vision and Machine Learning techniques.
+She also enjoys software development and loves solving problems.
+She is currently looking for Fall'23 co-op  and New grad 2024 opportunities in machine learning and software developement.
 {style="text-align: justify;"}